Hi! This is Gramma Kelly & Freyja

 In sixth grade, I was in a school with study carrels to keep students from talking to each other.
 We were able to set our own schedules and work alone on workbooks.
 I would make my workbook assignment the least pages I could and then read my way through the encyclopedias and National Geographics in the corner of the classroom.
 I learned about faraway and exotic places.
 Far from the bullies and kids who called me names at school because I was different.
 I hope you treat all your friends with respect and kindness.
 Being different is a good thing because you need to be true to yourself and who you really are.
 Books were my friends and stayed my friends throughout the busy high school years of debate, interpretative reading, creative writing, and general studies to graduate.

 After I had my own kids, we taught them at home, and we read every day.
 They could read whatever they wanted but reading was something we did every day.
 My kids are five years apart in age, so my son spent a certain amount of time playing with Legos while I read to them.
 You would be surprised at how much he remembered from our readings as he played, listening!
 By homeschooling we had time for fun experiments, field trips and studying things like ancient Egypt and the Greek gods from books!
 But in 2000, I was diagnosed with bipolar disorder.
-My brain is missing some chemicals and I would get sad, depressed, and then get really hyper, manic, even in the same day!
+My brain is missing some chemicals, and I would get sad, depressed, and then get really hyper, manic, even in the same day!
 Extreme feelings and emotional highs and lows.
 Life became difficult because I had to take medicine and be careful to get extra sleep.
 My family went through a lot.
-My kids spent weeks without me until the doctors said I could go home.
+My kids spent weeks without me while I was in the hospital until the doctors said I could go home.
 Hang in there if you have a lot of medical problems.
 Don’t give up if one thing doesn’t work or it gives you limitations to overcome.
 Persevere and do your best to listen and learn all you can about your condition.
 You might figure out something the doctors haven’t.
-It has taken twenty-two years of changes in medications and doctors, but I have it mostly figured out and want to help others who have brains that work differently, especially kids, see that they are important just the way they are.
+It has taken twenty-three years of changes in medications and doctors, but I have it mostly figured out and want to help others who have brains that work differently, especially kids, see that they are important just the way they are.
 You don’t need to change to have acceptance as you are and be included.
 That’s why I write books.
+Even grown-ups want to be included and accepted for who they are.
 Every brain is different.
 EVERY PERSON IS ONE-OF-A-KIND.
 THAT’S SPECTACULAR!
 SO MUCH DIVERSITY!
 What a boring place the world would be without you!
 There is only one you!
 Celebrate who you are and be proud of what makes you different.
 Even some grown-ups don’t have that figured out so be patient with everybody.
 You need to practice kindness in all you do.
 In the end we are all just trying to get through life the best we can.

 (A lot of famous people have had bipolar disorder.
 Carrie Fisher, Winston Churchill, Russell Brand, Vincent Van Gogh and Demi Lovato to name a few.)